 periodically review progress toward achievement of agreed upon service goals; and

-sign revisions to the service goals and plans.
+document revisions to the service goals and plans.

 Interpretation: A clinical or other justification demonstrating the need for additional or new services, or for any significant pause in the process should be documented in the case record and discussion of such changes with clients should be documented in the case record to ensure the client fully understands the justification.

-Interpretation: Each child receives information about progress toward achieving permanency as appropriate to his or her age, cultural needs, and developmental level.
+Interpretation: Each child receives information about progress toward achieving permanency as appropriate to their age, cultural needs, and developmental level.

 Interpretation: Workers in child-focused recruitment programs should meet with the child at least monthly to establish a productive working relationship and customize the child’s recruitment plan.

-AS 4.05

-Birth parents who have made a plan for adoption receive written information which includes:

-disclosure of the requirements relating to notice and consent;

-provisions for any financial support that will be provided;

-provisions for contact with prospective adoptive parents, as appropriate;

-steps to be taken if the birth parent believes that any undue pressure or influence is occurring; and

-circumstances under which services may be terminated by either party.

-NA The program only provides services in cases where birth parents rights have already been terminated.

-Examples: The information may be provided for example in a service agreement, a disclosure of organization's policies, a rights and responsibilities disclosure, etc.

-AS 4.06
+AS 5.05

 The adoption service contract signed by prospective adoptive parents includes:

-a description of the services to be provided by the program and obligations of the prospective adoptive parents;
+a description of the services to be provided by the organization and responsibilities of the prospective adoptive parents;

-fees and expenses to be paid;
+fees, expenses, and the organization’s refund policy;

 a provision relating to duty of candor and ongoing disclosure requirements;

-post-placement and post-adoption services that will be available through the organization and details of any required post-placement visits and reports;
+available post-placement and post-adoption services and details of any required post-placement visits and reports;

 a plan describing the adoptive parents’ and the organization’s responsibilities if the adoption is disrupted or dissolved;